-This project is part of the Franco-German Academy for the Industry of the Future.
+This project is part of the German-French Academy for the Industry of the Future.
 Could you remind us what this academy hopes to achieve?

 In this context, what is the goal of the “Industry without borders” project?